knative/docs/docs/install/knative-with-operators.md

 If deployment of Knative Eventing operator is ready, it is time to install Knative Evenintg by installing the custom resource of Knative Eventing operator.
-The same to Knative Serving operator, you can use any namespace, but we recommend you to use knative-eventing for Knative eventing.
-In the rest of this tutorial, we keep on using knative-eventingas the namespace to create the Eventing operator CR and all the other namspaced Eventing resources.
+The same to Knative Serving operator, you can use any namespace, but we recommend you to use `knative-eventing` for Knative eventing.
+In the rest of this tutorial, we keep on using `knative-eventing` as the namespace to create the Eventing operator CR and all the other namespaced Eventing resources.
 Run the following command:

 ```
 cat <<-EOF | kubectl apply -f -